AdityaKadam1994/Tip-Calculator/README.md

 4) Click on calculate to get tip per head and total bill after tip

-Click on following link to see working https://adityakadam1994.github.io/tip_calculator/
+Click on link to see working
+https://adityakadam1994.github.io/tip_calculator/